namshi/namshi.github.com/source/team/index.markdown

 *   ##<div id="Tedj Meabiou">Tedj Meabiou</div>
     {% img left team /images/tedj.jpg Tedj Meabiou %}
     **Tedj Meabiou** is a software engineer and entrepreneur who loves building products that make people's life easier.
 He joined the backend team, contributing on its distributed microservices architecture.
 Before joining Namshi, he was leading a team building a scalable uber-like product in Algeria.
 He co-founded ioGrow, an international startup, where he was leading a technical team building a social selling platform serving thousands of users from around the world.

+*   ##<div id="Yash Soni">Yash Soni</div>
+    {% img left team /images/yash.png Yash Soni %}
+    **Yash Soni** works in Product team @ Namshi.
+Starting his career in software development since 2010, he has a good experience on how tech / product development works.
+He been a part of the core teams of many e-commerce companies like Bookmyshow.com, Musafir.com & McDonalds India.
+    He is very Customer obsessed - Be it Analytics, to designing products, rolling out features - he's always up to something.
+    Basically - he has a Zero-tolerance policy when it comes CUSTOMER EXPERIENCE.
+On weekends, you will find him on outings with friends & family.

 <h2 class="department">Alumni: rockers who have been with us!</h2>